skip to content

 How long are the appointments?

-The information about your personal circumstances that you provide us with will help us to allocate you to a counsellor from the USCC team, but we understand that sometimes a difficulty is too personal and sensitive, or distressing to write about.
-We do require some basic information in order for counselling to proceed so we appreciate your cooperation with filling out as much of the form as you can.
+We do require some personal details in order for counselling to proceed so we appreciate your cooperation with filling out as much of the form as you can.

 College Staff: Please see Information for College Staff

-Does my problem have to be about work?
+Does my problem have to be work-related?

 Does my problem have to be a serious one to see a counsellor?